Computer Science Option

 Students complete an interdisciplinary Program of Study which allows a combination of expertise in computation with a chosen field of application.

 The Program of Study must consist of 33 semester hours of graduate course work.
-In the Department of Computer Science Option, the program includes 10 hours of basic core courses, at least 20 hours of CSCI 6000- or 8000-level courses, and 3 hours for a Technical Report.
+In the School of Computing Option, the program includes 10 hours of basic core courses, at least 20 hours of CSCI 6000- or 8000-level courses, and 3 hours for a Technical Report.
 There is no foreign language requirement.
 To accommodate students with different career goals, other options are available in the Mathematics Department.

 The program is designed to meet the need for technical specialists who can use computation, applied mathematics, analysis, and statistics to solve complex, quantitative, real-world problems.
 As part of the Program of Study, each student prepares a Technical Report (in lieu of a thesis).
 This gives the student an opportunity to apply course work, and is intended to be similar to the type of report one may expect to prepare when employed after graduation.